GHRS Mission, Vision, Values & Philosophy

 Section 6: Nomination Committee.
 A nominating committee comprised of the Chapter Manager(s), current Chairman and most recent past Chairman (if they are a member in good standing) shall be responsible for finding qualified candidates for the Board.
 In addition, a request of nominations may be made to the general membership.
 Nominees for position shall follow the guidelines set forth in Article V, Section 1.

 Section 8: Quorum Votes.
-A simple majority of Directors must be represented either in person, on the phone, or via email for a quorum to be able to vote on any Board matters.
+A simple majority of Directors must be represented either in person, on the telephone, video conference, or via email for a quorum to be able to vote on any Board matters.
 A simple majority vote is required for the passage of items put for a vote before the Board, unless otherwise noted in these Bylaws.
-In the case of a tie, the Chairman of the Board will cast a deciding vote.
+In the case of a tie, the Chairman of the Board will cast an additional deciding vote.

 Section 9: Notification of Board Meetings.
-Each Director or others requested to attend Board meetings, must be sent written notice (mail or e-mail) ten (10) days in advance of any official Board meeting.
+Each Director or others requested to attend Board meetings, must be sent written notice (mail or e-mail) no less than ten (10) days in advance of any official Board meeting and no more than twenty-one (21) days in advance of any official Board meeting.
 Directors are expected to make every effort to attend all Board meetings for which they are given proper notice.

 Section 10: Board Meeting Attendance.
 The Executive Director, Shelter Manager, Resident Manager, Committee Chairs, and other selected by the Board may be invited to attend all Board meetings.
 However, only Directors are able to vote on issues coming before the Board.